DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-ace-a-video-interview.md

 While some teacher training providers may be returning to face-to-face interviews, others are continuing to ask that interviews take place by video call.

-The [Sheffield SCITT](https://www.sheffieldscitt.org.uk/) has done virtual interviews this year, and we have put together a guide on how to smash a video interview!
+The [Sheffield school-centred initial teacher training (SCITT)](https://www.sheffieldscitt.org.uk/) has done virtual interviews this year, and we have put together a guide on how to smash a video interview!

 ## Logistics